RonaldForte/RonaldForte/README.md

 - 🌱 I’m currently learning **C++, JavaScript, but open to anything.**

-- 👨‍💻 All of my projects are available at [https://github.com/RonaldForte](https://github.com/RonaldForte)

 - 💬 Ask me about **C++, HTML, CSS, Python, SQL.**

 - 📫 How to reach me **ronaldjrforte@gmail.com**